tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: bdqffdq:targetedIssue
 - Preferred Label: targeted Issue
-- Definition: Issue where the data conformance with needs may be improved by accepting proposals from an Amendment via an ImprovementTarget.
+- Definition: An Issue for which the data conformance with needs may be improved by accepting proposals from an Amendment via an ImprovementTarget.
 - Range [ owl:someValuesFrom bdqffdq:targetedIssue ]
-- Comments: The issue targeted by some problem via the ImprovementTarget object.
-Describes the relationship between an improvement target and an Issue.
+- Comments: The Issue targeted by some problem via the ImprovementTarget object.
+Describes the relationship between an ImprovementTarget and an Issue.
 - View in: [term-list](../list/bdqffdq/index.md#targetedIssue)

 ********************